Milestones in Tabletop Adventure Design

 Pathfinder 1E

 The first Pathfinder Adventure Path that established the formula for Paizo's campaign style.
 Players investigate a series of attacks in the town of Sandpoint, uncovering an ancient evil tied to the fallen empire of Thassilon.
+Set in the world of Golarion.

-Legacy: The inaugural Pathfinder Adventure Path that helped define Paizo's storytelling approach.
+The inaugural Pathfinder Adventure Path that helped define Paizo's storytelling approach.

 Official Resource →